 Caching proxy servers can greatly improve the internet performance of corporate networks or internet cafe's where many users may be requesting similar pages.

-When a client requests a web page the proxy checks to see if has any of the files stored in cache, if it does it serves them to the client without having to download them from the web server.
+When a client requests a web page, the proxy checks to see if it has any of the files stored in cache, if it does, it serves them to the client without having to download them from the web server.

 The first thing you'll need to do is install the squid package in pfSense.
 This can be done from the package manager found under the system menu.